+Is Svalbard a country?
 Here at YPT we are fairly interest in (obsessed by) the idea and the rules of what constitutes a country.
-In October 2020 we are heading to Svalbard, so let’s tackle the question: Is Svalbard a country?
+In October we are heading to Svalbard, so let’s tackle the question: Is Svalbard a country?
 And if not, what exactly is it?

 At face value the answer is easy: no, Svalbard is not a country, it is a part of Norway.
-It may be at least half way between actual Norway and the North Pole, but the Svalbard Treaty of 1920 recognised Svalbard as a sovereign part of the Kingdom of Norway.
+It may be at least halfway between actual Norway and the North Pole, but the Svalbard Treaty of 1920 recognised Svalbard as a sovereign part of the Kingdom of Norway.
 Not a dependency, but a sovereign part.
 It does though have a rather unique status!

 However, it is a bit trickier this.
 Svalbard is also a free economic zone and a demilitarised zone, reflecting its geographical location and importance for access to the Arctic and historical use by various countries, from the Netherlands to Denmark, and Norway to the Soviet Union and its successor state, Russia.
 The British, as you can imagine, also tried to have their say whenever they could too.

 In fact, one of the reasons the British weren’t able to have more of a say in the future of Svalbard is that firstly World War One messed with proceedings, but also the USA had been heavily involved in the beginning of the coal mining industry on the archipelago.